? Table of Contents

 - Make sure you entered the correct API keys

-- Check that “Enable Stripe” is turned ON
+- Check that “Enable Online Giving” is turned ON

 - Verify you’re using the correct mode (Test vs Live)